Montana fly fishing equipment overview

 When you travel a long way for a Montana fly fishing trip, it is important that you maximize your chances for success by having the right equipment.
 Fortunately our guides can take care of everything allowing you to arrive with just a smile.
 We provide rods on our trips and can rent waders (if needed).
 For experienced anglers the following equipment list will provide some guidance on what rods, reels, lines and flies to bring along.

 You will want a weight forward floating line on most of your rods.
 For spring creek rods you could also use a double taper floating line.
 Some anglers like a short sink tip for streamer fishing but a floating line will do just fine with streamers.
+Orvis, Scientific Anglers and Rio all make high quality products.
+These lines are all made in a variety of tapers and line weights.
+Often one taper will be a "pure line weight" while another will be a "line and a half" weight.
+Matching a rod with the correct line is very important.
+If you have questions or need a recommendation on a line please let us know, we carry a full selection of high quality fly lines in our fly shop.

 Either pant or chest style waders work great.
 Hip waders are a little too short.
 Gore-tex or breathable waders are the best bet and most comfortable.
 Team a pair of stocking foot waders up with some wading boots.
 Avoid studded boots for float fishing since they can damage the boats.
 Waders are not always needed during the summer months.
 For wet wading a pair of sun pants or shorts teamed with some neoprene booties or thick socks under wading boots does the trick.
+Please note that Yellowstone National Park does NOT allow felt boots.

 Many anglers find a wading staff to be very useful.
 Some of our rivers are very swift and rocky.
 A wading staff that folds up into a belt holder works wonders.